 - It’s designed to help SMEs take better control of their business

-- NetSuite, on the other hand, is targeted towards fast-growing mid-size business and large enterprises
+- NetSuite, on the other hand, is targeted toward fast-growing mid-size businesses and large enterprises

 - It effectively automates all aspects of your business, including financial management, fixed assets, billing and inventory management

 - Can be used by everyone in the business, from top management to clerical staff

 - Provides a customisable view of KPIs relevant to their role